postgrespro/pg_wait_sampling/README.md

 higher.
 Before build and install you should ensure following:

  * PostgreSQL version is 13 or higher.
- * You have development package of PostgreSQL installed or you built PostgreSQL from source.
+ * You have development package of PostgreSQL installed or you have built PostgreSQL from source.
- * Your PATH variable is configured so that `pg_config` command available, or set PG_CONFIG variable.
+ * Your PATH variable is configured so that `pg_config` command available, or PG_CONFIG variable is set.

 Typical installation procedure may look like this: